Online Winter Session 2022

 ENG-112 College Writing II (3 Credits)

 This course focuses on the research paper, the longer essay, argumentation, critical writing, and reading.
-The course meets General Education "Research Writing" requirement.
-Prerequisite: Grade of C or better in College Writing I (ENG111).
+The course satisfies the College's General Education requirement for Research Writing.
+Prerequisite: Grade of C or better in College Writing I (ENG-111).